UmerTariq1/taxfix_dropoff_prediction/readme.md

 ## Project Overview
 This project implements a machine learning solution to predict whether users will complete their tax filing based on their activity patterns, demographics, and platform engagement.
 The system is built as a production-ready API service with capabilities for real-time predictions and model retraining.

-You can test the API endpoints at:
+You can test the API endpoints (on any software like Postman) at:
 - Prediction: https://tax-prediction-api.onrender.com/predict
 - Retraining: https://tax-prediction-api.onrender.com/retrain
 - Health Check: https://tax-prediction-api.onrender.com/health